Scribouilli/toctoctoc/README.md

 1) This approach enables a client-side-only application to have an identity and private/personal storage associated to it without having to implement any of it.
 This reduces the cost and hassle of writing an application with private data

-Github was a first choice to make it easy to prove the viability of the approach, but of course, it's a limited choice.\
+GitHub was a first choice to make it easy to prove the viability of the approach, but of course, it's a limited choice.\
 We plan on implementing the same for gitlab (both gitlab.com and self-hosted gitlab instances).
 And maybe one day ActivityPub-compatible identities...

 2) A single server for different applications